The sections below outline the major decisions you’ll have to make when selecting an antenna:

 Isolating each data stream in a MIMO radio helps increase diversity and improve transmission quality.
 This can be done by utilizing opposite polarizations within each set of antennas on the radio.

-For example, a Smart Radio can be configured to use two linearly polarized antennas that have 90 degree orthogonal polarization between them.
+For example, a Mesh Rider Radio can be configured to use two linearly polarized antennas that have 90 degree orthogonal polarization between them.
 On the receive side, the antennas can be configured to match the same 90 degree positioning in order to receive the signal without issue.
 Cross polarization helps provide additional reliability when the orientation of the antennas is dynamic, such as in drones and ground robots.

 Gain and Directivity